KritiJar/fa18-202-pheonix/ProjectJournal/Scrum Report/Meeting 2.md

 *Ruchika: Decided design pattern for the score.

+*Hema: On a high level discussed the design patterns to be implemented with the team.

 *Harsh: Planning design pattern for the score and more patterns that might be used.

 2. What am I planning to work on next?